datawowio/datawow-python/README.md

 pip2 install datawow
 ```

-Python supports the following Python versions:
+The library has supports following version of python:

 * Python 2.7 tested
 * Python 3.5 tested
 * Python 3.6 tested

-**Recommendation:**  We've created virtual-env for Python 3.5 on development process, thus recommended to use Python version 3.5 or later.
+**Recommendation:**  We've created virtual-env for Python 3.5 on development process, thus we recommended to use Python version 3.5 or later.

 For user who use **conda**, we haven't contribute yet